 Why are advertisers resisting the transition to dark social media?

-Dark social networks are tough to measure, so marketers are hesitant to employ them.
+Dark social networks are hard to measure, so marketers don’t want to use them.

 Marketers from 2010 are fascinated with marketing automation, locked in attribution models, and depending too heavily on technology.

 They still consider gathering contact information their primary task, even though they are moving further away from their potential clients.